-It’s estimated that there are between three and five million kratom users just in the United States.
+It’s estimated that there are between three and five million kratom purchasers just in the United States.

 You might have heard about kratom and some of the controversy that surrounds it.
-While some people believe that this plant is harmful, millions of people are using kratom to relieve chronic pain without having to resort to prescription drugs.
+Millions of people are known to sell kratom.

 But what’s the history behind this popular substance?
-Who first learned about its benefits?
 And when did people start marketing and selling it?

 Are you interested in learning more?
 Then continue reading and we’ll walk you through everything you’ll want to know about the history of kratom.